 While we understand why Kuwait might not be top of your ‘To Visit’ list, we also think that you’d be missing a trick by letting this hidden gem slip by.
 After all, why follow the herd?
 It’s always worth trying somewhere different; you never know what you’ll find.

 In the case of Kuwait, you’ll find an authentic and relatively un-commercialized country with plenty to offer in the way of history and great beaches (the perfect combination, no?).
-It is as oil-rich as its surrounding Gulf countries but doesn’t seem quite as glitzy as, say, Dubai or Saudi – but there is significantly more than nearby Tehran, Shiraz or Isfahan in Iran
+It is as oil-rich as its surrounding Gulf countries but doesn’t seem quite as glitzy as, say, Dubai or Doha – but there is significantly more than nearby Tehran, Shiraz or Isfahan in Iran.

 Here we have the answer with some of the most fun things to do in Kuwait.